Battle of Kismayo (2012)

 The Battle of Kismayo was an offensive led by the Kenya Defence Forces, under the codename Operation Sledge Hammer, to seize the port city of Kismayo, Somalia, from Al-Shabaab from 28 September 2012.
-Fighting alongside the Kenya Army were Raskamboni movement militia and the Somali Army.
+Members of the Raskamboni movement militia were part of the amphibious force.

 Background

 In August 2008, Al-Shabaab and Islamic Courts Union fighters captured the southern port city of Kismayo during the first battle of Kismayo.
 A town with a large ethnic minority constituency Kismayo became the Islamist group's strategic headquarters after Transitional Federal Government (TFG) forces and allied African Union troops expelled the militants from Mogadishu during the Battle of Mogadishu (2010–2011).
 Control of the harbor, among other things, allowed the insurgents to import weapons and supplies.

 In October 2011, the Kenya Defence Forces entered southern Somalia to fight Al-Shabaab, under the codename Operation Linda Nchi.
 Officially, the offensive was led by Somalis, with the Kenyan forces in support.
 In early June 2012, Kenyan forces were formally integrated into AMISOM.

 In the four weeks leading up to the battle, around 12,000 people reportedly fled the city out of an estimated total population of 160,000 to 190,000 inhabitants.